ATNIO/atn-wallet/README.md

 Download atn wallet chrome extension from [release-page](https://github.com/ATNIO/atn-wallet/releases)

 Install steps:
-- Open your chrome explorer and go to `chrome://extensions/` page.
+- Open your chrome and go to `chrome://extensions/` page.
 - Ensure that the `Developer mode` checkbox in the top right-hand corner is checked.
 - Drag downloaded atn wallet extension `atn_wallet-chrome-vx.x.x.crx` to finish installation.